Skip to main content

 I need a manufacturer/maker for my business, can Ethical Clothing Australia give me a recommendation/referral?

-As an accreditation body we are only able to provide direct manufacturing referrals to businesses that are accredited by ECA.
+As an accreditation body we are only able to provide direct manufacturing referrals to businesses that are accredited by Ethical Clothing Australia.
 This way we can ensure fair and legal procedures are being followed by the individual businesses, as per our accreditation program and in accordance with the TCF Award and other relevant legislation.

-We are always very happy to work with brands and manufacturers towards ECA accreditation, and should you be currently or in due course be manufacturing locally and would like to find out more please get in touch so we can walk you through the Benefits Of ECA Accreditation and Steps To ECA Accreditation
+We are always very happy to work with brands and manufacturers towards Ethical Clothing Australia accreditation, and should you be currently or in due course be manufacturing locally and would like to find out more please get in touch so we can walk you through the Benefits Of Accreditation and Steps To Accreditation.

 I’m looking to procure Australian-made TCF products, can Ethical Clothing Australia assist?

-ECA aims to assist private businesses, government bodies, and other organisations to procure Australian-made TCF products by connecting them with ECA-accredited manufacturers.
+Ethical Clothing Australia aims to assist private businesses, government bodies, and other organisations to procure Australian-made TCF products by connecting them with Ethical Clothing Australia-accredited manufacturers.
 If you’re a procurement manager, you can find more information here.
-You can also explore the list of ECA Accredited Manufacturers and contact those you feel may be suitable for your requirements.
+You can also explore the list of Accredited Manufacturers and contact those you feel may be suitable for your requirements.

 Is Ethical Clothing Australia a membership program?